London to New York · the crossing

 On the London to New York flight, a brief snooze early in the air is fine.
 You’ve been awake since morning.
 After that: awake.
 Eat the meal.
 Watch a film.
 Walk the aisle.
 Don’t pack the full sleepy kit.
 This is a stay-awake flight, not a sleep-the-flight one.

-Plan your London to New York flight
+Map out your London to New York flight.

 Tell us your flight.
-We’ll walk you through.
+We’ll draw you a path.

 Common questions